Compliance assistants

 Can Irish and UK teams run GDPR and EU AI Act work from inside Microsoft Teams, Slack and Copilot M365?

 Yes.
 Acompli exposes a ReAct-style agent over a governed tool registry — assessments, risks, RoPA, knowledge base, tasks, reporting, research, notifications — through Microsoft Teams, Slack, and a Copilot M365 integration.
 Higher-level skills bundle the underlying tools into named workflows (clone-and-relaunch, completeness audit, create-and-launch with auto-draft), and the same skills are addressable from web chat, Teams, and Slack.
+The assistant is a thin facade onto the governed platform — not an independent AI.

 Key takeaways